iconara/ione/README.md

 Ione is a framework for reactive programming in Ruby.
 It is based on the reactive core of [cql-rb](http://github.com/iconara/cql-rb), the Ruby driver for Cassandra.

+# Features

+## Futures & promises

+At the core of Ione is a futures API.
+Futures make it easy to compose asynchronous operations.

+## Evented IO

+A key piece of the framework is an IO reactor with which you can easily build network clients and servers.

+### Byte buffer

+Networking usually means pushing lots of bytes around and in Ruby it's easy to make the mistake of using strings as buffers.
+Ione provides an efficient byte buffer implementation as an alternative.

+# Examples

+The [examples](https://github.com/iconara/ione/tree/master/examples) directory has some examples of what you can do with Ione, for example:

+* [redis_client](https://github.com/iconara/ione/tree/master/examples/redis_client) is a more or less full featured Redis client that uses most of Ione's features.
+* [http_client](https://github.com/iconara/ione/tree/master/examples/http_client) a simplistic HTTP client that uses Ione and [http_parser.rb](http://rubygems.org/gems/http_parser.rb) to make HTTP GET request.

 # How to contribute

 [See CONTRIBUTING.md](CONTRIBUTING.md)